JEFFREY S. KOB

 REPRESENTATIVE MATTERS

-• FINRA Department of Enforcement v.
-Glendale Securities, Inc. et. al. (2018)- Respondent Glendale prevailed at hearing and after appeal to the National Adjudicatory Committee (following DOE appeal) in a matter where DOE alleged multi-million dollar market manipulation and the sale of unregistered securities.
-DOE sought to Bar Glendale and its principals from the industry and failed after a two week hearing and after an appeal to the NAC.
+FINRA Department of Enforcement v.
+Glendale Securities, Inc. et. al. (2018)- Respondent Glendale prevailed at hearing and after appeal to the National Adjudicatory Committee (following DOE appeal) in a matter where DOE alleged multi-million dollar market manipulation/fraud and the sale of unregistered securities.
+DOE sought to Bar Glendale and its principals from the industry.
+Glendale prevailed over FINRA Enforcement after a two week hearing and prevailed again after appeal to FINRA’s National Adjudicatory Committee (NAC).

 CLERKSHIPS

-• 1979 - Honorable James H. Meredith, Chief Judge of the United States District for the District of Eastern Missouri
+1979 - United States District for the District of Eastern Missouri clerk for the Honorable James H. Meredith, Chief Judge

-• 1980 - Honorable James E. Barrett, Circuit Judge of the United States Court of Appeals for the Tenth Circuit
+1980 - United States Court of Appeals for the Tenth Circuit - clerk for the Honorable James E. Barrett, Circuit Judge

 HONORS AND AWARDS